pacificclimate/pdp/CONTRIBUTING.rst

 Environment configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A full list of the available environment variables is found below.
-These can be specified at container runtime using the ``-e`` option:
+These can be specified in a docker environment file or at container runtime using the ``-e`` option:

 .. code:: bash

     docker run -e APP_ROOT=<url> -e DATA_ROOT=<url> ...

-Default values are provided for the majority of these variables in the template files (``pdp_config.j2``, ``supervisord.j2``, and ``nginx.template``).
+Default values are provided for the majority of these variables in the template file ``pdp_config.j2``.
 Those that do not have default values and must be specified by the user are marked with an asterisk (*).
 Environment variables defined at runtime will overwrite any previously existing ones.

 pdp_config.j2
 """""""""""""